 Start with the basics.

 Make sure your business has a solid foundation that enables you to deliver on the promise of your service before you start worrying about more sophisticated customer experience protocols.

 1. A robust, flexible customer service infrastructure is in place.

 Every business needs to serve its customers where they actually are.
-That means having a multichannel (or omnichannel) presence: customer service is available
+That means having a multichannel (or, better yet, omnichannel) presence: customer service is available

 in-person and via phone, email, live website chat, social media—anywhere customers are active and looking to reach out.
 Some form of customer service also needs to be available 24 hours a day, 7 days a week, 365 days per year.
 Keep in mind that not every customer makes contact within the confines of business hours, and product and service issues don’t take days off.
 For many businesses, this isn’t feasible or cost-effective to manage in-house, which is where on-demand virtual receptionist services come in.